A Universal Ordinary Differential Equation: Generating fast growing functions

+\begin{rem} As noted earlier, Lemma~\ref{eq:pre_fastgen:def_alpha} and the Theorem~\ref{th:fastgen} build \emph{partial functions}.
+Indeed we only show that the solution exists at all times $t\in\Rp$ for certain well-chosen $\alpha$.
+In particular, it can be easily checked that the ODE in Lemma~\ref{eq:pre_fastgen:def_alpha} explodes in finite time for all rational $\alpha$. \end{rem}

 Essentially, Lemma \ref{lem:pre_fastgen} proves that there exists a function $g$ such that for any $n\in\N$, $g(\alpha,a_0a_1\cdots a_{n-1})\geqslant a_n$.
 Note that this is not quite what we are aiming for: the function $g$ is indeed $\geqslant a_n$ but at times $a_0a_1\cdots a_{n-1}$ instead of $n$.
-Since $a_0a_1\cdots a_{n-1}$ is a very big number, we need to ``accelerate'' $g$ so that it reaches this values faster.
-This is a chicken-and-egg problem because to accelerate $g$, we need to build a fast growing function.
+Since $a_0a_1\cdots a_{n-1}$ is a very big number compared to $n$, $g$ does not grow fast enough for our needs.
+The idea is to ``accelerate'' $g$ by composing it with a fast growing function $h$, ideally such that $h(n)\geqslant a_0\cdots a_{n-1}$.
+This would ensure that $g(h(n))\geqslant n$.
+This is a chicken-and-egg problem because to build such a function $h$, we need to build a fast growing function!
 We now try to explain how to solve this problem.

+Fix a sequence $(a_n)_n$ and let $g$ be the function from Lemma~\ref{lem:pre_fastgen} and $\alpha_a$ be the parameter that corresponds to $a$ (we omit the $\alpha_a$ for readability so $g(x)=g(\alpha_a,x)$).
 Consider the following sequence:

 Then observe that

 It is not hard to see that $x_n\geqslant a_0a_1\cdots a_n\geqslant a_n$.
 We then use our generable gadget of Section~\ref{sec:helper_gen} to simulate this discrete sequence with a differential equation.
 Intuitively, we build a differential equation such that the solution $y$ satisfies $y(n)\approx x_n$.
 More precisely, we use two variables $y$ and $z$ such that over $[n,n+1/2]$, $z'\approx 0$ and $y(t)\rightarrow z g(z)$ and over $[n+1/2,n+1]$, $y'\approx 0$ and $z(t)\rightarrow y$.
 Then if $y(n)\approx z(n)\approx x_n$ then $y(n+1)\approx z(n+1)\approx x_{n+1}$.